HereBeAndre/amenitiz/README.md

 1. Clone the repository and navigate to the project directory.
 2. Ensure you have Node.js installed ( `vite@latest react-ts` template requires version >= 20).
 3. Run `npm install` to install the required dependencies.
-4. Run `ng run dev` to start the development server.
+4. Run `npm run dev` to start the development server.
 5. Open your browser and navigate to `http://localhost:5173/` to view the application.

 ## Building